Male Vs. Female

 No, if you fix the puppy at an early age then there is no difference in gender.
 Most licensed veterinarians experienced breeders and, professional dog trainers will tell you that sex is irrelevant IF the puppy is spayed or neutered early.

 *If you are concerned about us having every puppy fixed at 8 weeks of age please feel free to click on any of these websites "in red listed below" for more information on myths and facts about early sterilization of animals.
-You need to find reputable sites that gives truthful information based on studies, not theories or speculations on topics.
-You can achieve this by looking for information on .Org, .Gov and .Edu websites.
+You need to find reputable sites that give truthful information based on studies, not theories or speculations on topics.
+You can achieve this by looking for information on.Org,.Gov and, .Edu websites.
 You never want to get info from a .com website when it comes to extremely important information such as this.
-I learned this in collage.
+I learned this in college.

-Yes, there is a tremendous difference in a dogs behavior IF you DO NOT fix it.
-NOT because of “gender” but because of it’s natural instinct to breed.
-Studies have proven time and time again that dogs who are driven to breed act more like “pack animals” where dogs that are spayed and neutered early behave like “domesticated pets.”
+Yes, there is a tremendous difference in a dog's behavior IF you DO NOT fix it.
+NOT because of “gender” but because of its natural instinct to breed.
+Studies have proven time and time again that dogs who are driven to breed act more like “pack animals” whereas dogs that are spayed and neutered early behave like “domesticated pets.”
 So you are doing your pet a HUGE favor by having it spayed and neutered early.

 Studies Have Proven that Pets who are NOT Spayed or Neutered tend to have some of these issues.